 Forming offshore companies or corporations and starting businesses in a country different from the one in which you reside follows a process that is similar to creating business entities in your home country.
-Typically, similar legal statutes apply to the filing of the foreign company’s articles of incorporation as do domestic companies, with some differences.
-People establish offshore companies for asset protection from lawsuits, financial privacy and international business expansion.
+Typically, similar legal statutes apply to the filing of the foreign company’s articles of incorporation.
+It parallels domestic company filing, with some differences.
+People often establish offshore companies for asset protection from lawsuits, financial privacy and international business expansion.

-We will start with offshore company formation information.
+We will start with offshore company information.
 The legal documents to form the foreign company are filed in a government office of that country.
 They are typically filed by licensed organizations (such as this one) hired to assist with the filing.
-The documents filed to create the corporation, include articles of incorporation or articles of organization containing the name of the company, proper legal wording, registration information, and the declaration of a registered agent located in the country.
+The documents filed to create the corporation, include articles of incorporation or articles of organization.
+It contains the name of the company, proper legal wording and registration information.
+There is also a declaration of a registered agent located in the country.
 All must follow local corporate document submission standards in order to be accepted by the registrar.

-Since corporate law is a creation of human imagination, documents and protocol one must follow to start the corporation vary from place to place.
-So, it is in your best interest to hire a company that is experienced and knowledgeable so that the company is filed properly, promptly and legally.
+Corporate law is a creation of human imagination.
+So, documents and protocol one must follow to start the corporation vary from place to place.
+Thus, it is in your best interest to hire a company that is experienced and knowledgeable so that the company is filed properly, promptly and legally.

 Offshore Incorporation Items

 When a person acts to create an offshore company, he or she must prepare to cover the fees to establish the company.
 Here is a list of services that are typically provided and expenses that are covered when filing a company.

 - Corporate record book containing legally required documents.